STAY AT WWU AND ASSISTANCE

 Which entry regulations currently apply to international researchers?

-A detailed overview of the EU entry regulations, as applied by the German government, can be found on the webpage of the Foreign Ministry https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/coronavirus .
-There you will find up-to-date information on all important topics such as entry restrictions, entry registration, compulsory testing and quarantine.
+A detailed overview of the EU entry regulations, as applied by the German government, is accessible on the webpage of the Foreign Ministry https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/coronavirus.
+There you find up-to-date information on all important topics such as entry restrictions, entry registration, obligatory testing and quarantine.

-- Arrival from countries with unrestricted entry, i.e. EU-member states, countries from the Schengen-associated area (for example Norway, Switzerland and Island) and some Non-EU countries, as indicated on the website of the Federal Ministry of the Interior (only in German): https://www.bmi.bund.de/SharedDocs/faqs/DE/themen/bevoelkerungsschutz/coronavirus/reisebeschraenkungen-grenzkontrollen/IV-reisebeschraenkungen-im-aussereuropaeischen-luft-und-seeverkehr-einreisen-aus-drittstaat/faq-liste-IV.html#f13738796 (only in German).
+- Arrival from countries with unrestricted entry, i.e. EU-member states, countries from the Schengen-associated area (for example Norway, Switzerland and Island) and some Non-EU countries, as indicated on the website of the Federal Ministry of the Interior: https://www.bmi.bund.de/SharedDocs/faqs/DE/themen/bevoelkerungsschutz/coron[..] (only in German).
 Please check for latest updates.

-Due to the enactment of the Federal Coronavirus Entry Regulations as of 12 May 2021, uniform regulations concerning the Coronavirus now apply in all federal states.
-The relevant information is published on the website of the Federal Ministry of Health under https://www.bundesgesundheitsministerium.de/en/coronavirus/current-information-for-travellers.html.
-The Corona Regulations of the State of North Rhine-Westphalia (https://www.land.nrw/corona) are also based on this federal regulation.
+Due to the enactment of the Federal Coronavirus Entry Regulations as of 12 May 2021, uniform regulations concerning protection measures against the Corona Virus apply in all federal states.
+The relevant information is published on the website of the Federal Ministry of Health under https://www.bundesgesundheitsministerium.de/en/coronavirus/current-informat[..].
+The Corona Provisions of the State of North Rhine-Westphalia (https://www.land.nrw/corona) are also based on these federal regulations.

 Before planning your stay, you should check whether entry from your country of origin is currently possible from a legal point of view.
-Normally an entry visa is required for researchers from non-EU countries (check https://www.uni-muenster.de/forschung/en/wissenschaftler/formales/Visum.html).
-However, several German embassies and consulates operate on a reduced schedule and others are even closed.
-In some cases, the visa applications have been outsourced to private enterprises, which don´t process all visa categories and often don´t have specific expertise on researcher visas.
+Normally an entry visa is required for researchers from non-EU countries (check https://www.uni-muenster.de/forschung/en/wissenschaftler/formales/Visum.htm[..]).
+However, several German embassies and consulates operate on a reduced schedule and some are even closed.
+In certain countries, the visa application process has been outsourced to private enterprises, which don´t manage all visa categories and often don´t have specific expertise on researcher visas.
 Especially traveling with family members proves difficult at times.